Haricharan1212/IITM-Academics/EE2001 Digital Systems/Digsys Notes.md

 ![300](../Images/Pasted%20image%2020220605171919.png)
 - I0, I1, I2, I3 are the inputs stored
+- Clear_b
-- Clear_b is 1 by default
+	- is 1 by default
-- When Clear_b is 0, all flip-flops are set to 0
+	- is 0, all flip-flops are set to 0

 > [!failure] Problems:
 > The output changes during clock-edge if inputs are changed.
 There are two ways to "store" the information: